awsdocs/aws-batch-user-guide/doc_source/instance_IAM_role.md

 1. In the navigation pane, choose **Roles**\.

 1. Search the list of roles for `ecsInstanceRole`\.
-If the role does not exist, use the steps below to create the role\.
+If the role doesn't exist, use the steps below to create the role\.

    1. Choose **Create Role**\.